Harvard-Neutrino/SIREN/resources/detectors/SBN/SBN-v1/README.md

 hall and local ground.
-The byte-identical upstream file from `uboone/ubcore` `03c0bb06` is hosted with its provenance README in [SIREN-data](https://github.com/SIREN-Generator/SIREN-data/tree/df2d5a77fedfacafca0a913203609d17b8521f4e/detectors/SBN/v1/MicroBooNE), fetched from that pinned revision and verified by SHA-256 `a33e1d1d…d0215c`.
-The SIREN copy `microboonev12_nowires_siren.gdml` differs only by dropping the LArSoft `volVacuumSpace` placement, a 1.5 km vacuum box above grade that would otherwise replace the composite's atmosphere.
+The byte-identical upstream file from `uboone/ubcore` `03c0bb06` is hosted with its provenance README in [SIREN-data](https://github.com/SIREN-Generator/SIREN-data/tree/df2d5a77fedfacafca0a913203609d17b8521f4e/detectors/SBN/v1/MicroBooNE), fetched from that pinned revision.
+Its SHA-256 `a33e1d1d…d0215c` is checked on every load, not only on download, because the file is rewritten before it is composed.
+The SIREN copy `microboonev12_nowires_siren.gdml` differs only by dropping the LArSoft `volVacuumSpace` placement, a 1.5 km vacuum box above grade that would otherwise replace the composite's atmosphere; it records the source digest, and is rebuilt if that digest changes.

 The LArSoft world origin sits at BNB `(-1.24325, 0.0093, 463.363525)` m, inverted from the beam origin in MicroBooNE's own beam-to-detector transform (`ubsim` `FluxReaderBNB.cxx`).
-The TPC centre is then 468.55 m from the beam origin, the published 468.5 m baseline (MICROBOONE-NOTE-1031), and the active volume is the sector `volTPCActive`.
+The TPC centre is then 468.55 m from the beam origin, the published 468.5 m baseline (MICROBOONE-NOTE-1031).
+The active volume is the sector `volTPCActive`, offset `(-1.55, +0.97, 0)` cm from the TPC-box centre; as for ICARUS and SBND the detector origin is its centre, so the two share a z and the baseline is the same either way.
 G4BNB's nominal `(0, 0, 470)` m is 1.45 m downstream of that centre and is not used.
 The edge is a pure translation, as in MicroBooNE's production flux conversion (`BooNEtoGSimple.cxx`); the mrad-scale rotation `FluxReaderBNB.cxx` also carries is not a beam-axis